Republic of Ireland football league system: The system

-Level one in the pyramid, the top division of Irish football, is run by the League of Ireland Premier Division (which gives its name to the competition in that division), the winners of which are regarded as the champions of the Republic of Ireland.
-Level two is run by the League of Ireland.
+Level one in the pyramid, and the top league division, is the League of Ireland Premier Division.
+Run by the League of Ireland clubs alongside the Football Association of Ireland (FAI), the winners of this division are regarded as the champions of the Republic of Ireland.
+Level two is known as the League of Ireland First Division.
 Together, these two divisions make up what is known as "league football".
+Both leagues operate across a calendar season, also known as summer football.

 The leagues below level two are classed as "non-League football", meaning they are outside the League of Ireland.
-The leagues at levels three to six comprise the Provincial League System, and are run by the Provinces.
-The top level (level 3) of the Provincial leagues is known as the Senior Leagues and the winners of which are regarded as the champions of their respective Province.
-At present only Munster and Leinster have leagues at this level.
+Prior to the introduction of the FAI National League, effectively a new third tier for Irish football, for a truncated, shortened 2026 season, the leagues at levels three to six comprised the Provincial League System, and are run by the Provinces.
+The top level of the Provincial leagues is known as the Senior Leagues and the winners of which are regarded as the champions of their respective Province.
+As of 2024, only Munster and Leinster have leagues at this level.
 Levels seven to twelve are designed as "Regional Feeder Leagues" or District Leagues.
+The leagues from levels three and below operate across calendar years, also known as a winter season, with a few exceptions.
+In December 2024, the FAI voted to align all leagues to one football calendar, with summer seasons chosen over winter seasons.
+As of 2026, the only lower levels that operate on a summer season format in the men's game are the Mayo, Kildare, Waterford, Dundalk, North East and Cork Business leagues.

-There is currently no promotion or relegation system between the League of Ireland First Division (Level 2) and the provincial leagues (Level 3) in place.
-Therefore, there is no movement between the football league and non-league football and the only way non-league club can enter the football league is if they are elected.
+There is currently no promotion or relegation system between the League of Ireland First Division (Level 2) and the provincial leagues in place.
+However, there is plans to introduce promotion from the newly formed FAI National League to the League of Ireland from the 2027 season.
+There is no movement between the football league and non-league provincial football and the only way non-league club can enter the football league is if they are elected.